omeka/omeka-s-enduser/docs/modules/csvimport.md

 - **Data type**: A dropdown with at least three options, which correspond to the [values](../content/items.md#values) one can use when adding properties to an item:
 	- Import as text (default).
 	- Import as URL reference.
 You can set the label for the URI by including the desired text after a space, for example:  `http://example.com This Is The Label`.
-	- Import as Omeka S resource ID.
-Note that you must have the correct ID for the resource.
+	- Import as Omeka S resource.
+This will create [linked resources](../content/media.md#omeka-resource).
+If you select this option, you must choose which property values to match to find the intended Omeka resource in your installation.
+This must be a unique property, so "Title" may not be a good choice.
+		- You can use the internal Omeka ID.
 A resource's ID is the number sequence at the end of the URL when on the view or edit page, so for `/admin/item/11576` the ID is 11576.
 You can also see the resource's ID in the right-hand drawer on the resource's view page.
 Items, item sets, and media all have IDs.
+		- You can include resources (items or item sets) that are being made in the same CSV, as long as the resources being linked to have already been created in earlier rows and can be found with the unique property value indicated here.
+If you wish to do this, we recommend setting the batch number low (even to 1) on the Advanced Settings tab, to ensure resources are being fully created before another new resource tries to link to them.
 	- If you have certain modules installed, such as Numeric Data Types, there may be additional data type options supplied by those modules.
 - **Import values as private**: Check this box to set all property values *in this column* private.